How does a student get started?

 - Review the CCP Courses Offered and apply to appropriate colleges (see links on right)

 - Take the ACT (visit act.org for testing dates) or take the Accuplacer (college placement exam).
-Accuplacer testing will held at CHS on March 22, April 12 and 19.
-(April 12 testing is full) Accuplacer Sign up Form
+Accuplacer testing will held at CHS on November 22 and March 7.
+Accuplacer Sign up Form

 - If you are taking an off campus CCP class (online courses at the college count as off campus as well), you must make an advising appointment to meet with Mr. Trenger in February or March before you schedule classes at the college (firstname.lastname@example.org)

 Please visit Ohio Department of Education's website on College Credit Plus.

 WHAT IS COLLEGE CREDIT PLUS?

 College Credit Plus (CCP) is Ohio's dual credit program